Testing Convex Truncation: An -Sample Algorithm for General Convex Sets

 corresponding to (a) and (b) respectively in \Cref{fig:convex-ub}.
 Writing $\mu$ for the center of mass of $\calD$, i.e.

 we can apply another rotation to obtain $\mu = (\mu_1,\mu_2,0^{n-2})$ while maintaining that $x^\ast = (0.1, 0^{n-1})$.
 Now we consider two cases based on the norm of $\mu$:

-\textbf{Case 1.} If $\|\mu\|^2 \geq 0.06$, then we claim that Step 3(b) of \Cref{alg:convex} will correctly output ``truncated'' with probability at least 99/100.
-Indeed, by the Brascamp-Lieb inequality, we have that $\tr(\Sigma) \leq n$ where $\Sigma$ is the covariance matrix of $\calD$, and so \Cref{prop:mean-estimator} implies that for a suitable choice of $C$, we will have $\|\mu - \bL\| \leq 0.001$ with probability at least $0.99$, and hence $\|\bL\|^2 \geq 0.05.$
+\textbf{Case 1.} If $\|\mu\|^2 \geq 0.06$, then we claim that Step 1 of \Cref{alg:convex} will correctly output ``truncated'' with probability at least 99/100.
+Indeed, it is readily verified that $\calD$ is log-concave and so this follows immediately from~\Cref{prop:DKP}.

-\textbf{Case 2.} If $\|\mu\|^2 < 0.06$, then we will show that \Cref{alg:convex} will output ``untruncated'' with probability at least $9/10$ in Step 3(a).
+\textbf{Case 2.} If $\|\mu\|^2 < 0.06$, then we will show that \Cref{alg:convex} will output ``truncated'' with probability at least $9/10$ in Step 3.
 We will do this by proceeding analogously to the ``large inradius'' ($\rinn \geq 0.1$) setting considered earlier.
 Recall that

 For $i \in \{3,\ldots, n\}$, as $\mu_i = 0$, we have by \Cref{cor:inf-nonneg-com} that $\Inf_i[K]\geq 0$, and so

 by \Cref{fact:avg-norm-influence}.

 We now consider coordinates 1 and 2.
 Consider the one-dimensional log-concave functions $f_1,f_2:\R\to\R_{\geq 0}$ defined by